-Can You Transfer Bail Bonds to Another Person?
+Bond Transfer: Can You Transfer Bail Bonds to Another Person?

 Money for a bail bond

 Getting arrested or having a family member end up in jail is no way to spend the holidays.
 But did you know that being in jail doesn’t mean that you have to stay in jail?
-If you can pay a portion of that bail you’ll be able to walk away free, at least until your arraignment or next court hearing.

 However, when you’re in jail, it can be difficult to line up the funds for your release.
-You’ll likely need access to thousands of dollars (or more depending on the nature and severity of your crime).
+You’ll likely need access to thousands of dollars (or more, depending on the nature and severity of your crime).
 Even if you have the money, you still need a cosigner to guarantee the bail bond.
-Luckily, a relative or friend can act as a cosigner, but it also means that they’ll be on the hook if you fail to appear in court.
-While some people may wonder if you can transfer bail bonds to another person after cosigning, it’s important to know that cosigning can only be canceled, not transferred.

 What is a Bail Bond Cosigner?

-A bail bond cosigner is someone that has assumed responsibility for a defendant as they wait for their court appearances.
+A bail bond cosigner is someone who has assumed responsibility for a defendant as they wait for their court appearances.
 If the defendant doesn’t show, the bail bond is forfeited to the court and a warrant is issued for their arrest.

-It’s perfectly natural to worry that being a cosigner of a bond means you can go to jail, but the reality is that you are only there to help ensure that the defendant will appear for their next court date.
-When the defendant shows for their hearing, the bond is marked to be returned at the conclusion of the case, even if the defendant is ultimately found guilty.
+It’s perfectly natural to worry that being a cosigner of a bond means you can go to jail.
+The good news is that’s not the case.
+The reality is that you are only there to help ensure that the defendant will appear for their next court date.

 On the other hand, if the defendant doesn’t show, the bond is forfeited and a warrant is issued for the defendant’s arrest.
 In this instance, you could be responsible for paying the full amount of the bail.